-It is also worth highlighting the fall in Discretionary Housing Payment (DHP) awards that is reported in table 6.
-In previous quarters we have seen higher numbers, partly as a result of increased funding made available to mitigate the impact of the "bedroom tax." and the need to maximise the spend at the end of the financial quarter.
+It is also worth highlighting the fall in Discretionary Housing Payment (DHP) awards shown in table 6, which is due to the need to maximise the spend at the end of the financial year.
 The challenge we face in relation to DHP going forward is managing the transition of those households who are in receipt of their third or fourth round of DHP and for whom this is not a sustainable position.